 Professional placements provide students with an opportunity to integrate evidenced-based theory and professional practice in applied clinical nutrition, food service management and public health nutrition.
 The Professional Placement paper involves placements in District Health Boards (DHBs), Primary Health organisations and Public Health organisations across New Zealand.
-The placements provide experience across three domains of dietetic practice (clinical nutrition, food service management and public health nutrition), and students are required to complete a variety of competency-based activities and assessments during placement time.
-Students are supported by tutors employed by the University of Otago and a range of supervisors, including registered dietitians, public health nutritionists and food service managers.
+The placements provide experience across three contexts of dietetic practice (clinical nutrition, food service management and public health nutrition), and students are required to complete a variety of competency-based activities and assessments during placement time.
+Students are supported by tutor dietitians employed by the University of Otago and a range of supervisors, including registered dietitians, public health nutritionists and food service managers.

 |Paper title||Professional Placement|